JChover/Python_Crash_Course/README.md

 ## Learned
 What I have learned reading this book.
 - The syntax and basics of Python.
+(Chapters 1:9)
 - Better understanding of Git and GitHub.
+(All)
 - How to set up and use PyCharm.
+(All)
 - How to set up and use Jupyter Notebooks.
+(All)
 - All the syntax and modifiers of the Markdown (.md) files.
+(All)
+- How to manage Files: .txt and .json.
+(Chapter 10)
+- How to manage Exceptions.
+(Chapter 10)
+- How to manage and create Test cases.
+(Chapter 11)
 - Basic understanding of Python Built-in libraries.
+(All)
 - Basic understanding of Pygame library.
+(Project 1)
 - Basic understanding of MatPlotLib and Plotly libraries.
+(Project 2)
 - Basic understanding of Django.
+(Project 3)

 ## Conclusions
 What are my conclusion after reading this book.